Veep Mike Pence calls report that he's prepping for 2020 'laughable and absurd'

-WASHINGTON — Vice President Mike Pence blasted assertions that he, along with top aides, is running a 2020 shadow presidential campaign as "disgraceful and offensive" and "laughable and absurd."
+WASHINGTON — Vice President Mike Pence blasted assertions that he, along with top aides, is running a 2020 shadow presidential campaign, calling them "disgraceful and offensive" and "laughable and absurd."

 Pence launched his own leadership PAC, Great America Committee, this May to aid his own political interests.
 The group has raised more than $2 million.